The following is a review of Call Me By Your Name — Directed by Luca Guadagnino.

 It is about pouring your heart out onto the screen in an effort to make your voice heard.
 The death of cinema and the popularity of empty calories in the form of ‘pointless’ blockbusters is something great artists often talk about.
 Italian film director Luca Guadagnino has with Call Me By Your Name released a work of art that proves that cinema is still very much a living and breathing thing.
 Call Me By Your Name is a gorgeous masterpiece.

 Don’t get me wrong, I do understand that such a statement may seem hyperbolic.
-No, Call Me By Your Name has not saved cinema, but it is a film that I consider to be timeless, which depicts a love — a fling — that transcends cinema and gender.
+No, Call Me By Your Name has not saved cinema, but it is a film that I consider to be timeless, which depicts a love — a fling — that transcends cinema, sexuality, and gender.
 Call Me By Your Name is a deeply moving piece of art that manages to make you fall in love with the love shown on screen.
 Call Me By Your Name — one of the best movies of the year — is a cinematic achievement that left me flabbergasted as the screen went to black and crying theatergoers exited the movie theater.

 Let me by honest with you.
 I did not have high expectations for this movie.
 Sure, I had heard about how good it was, but I had honestly gotten sick and tired of hearing people talk about this movie over and over again.
 This often happens for me with movies that Europe has to wait months to see, when Americans had already seen it and discussed it at length.
 But when the movie was over, everything clicked.
 Every tidbit I had heard about the film suddenly made sense.
 I loved Call Me By Your Name.